21st Infantry Division "Granatieri di Sardegna": World War I

 The brigade fought on the Italian front in World War I. On 1 December 1926 the brigade assumed the name XXI Infantry Brigade and raised the 3rd Regiment "Granatieri di Sardegna" in Viterbo.
 The newly formed regiment was given the traditions of the Regiment "Cacciatori di Sardegna".
-The brigade was the infantry component of the 21st Territorial Division of Rome, which also included the 13th Artillery Regiment.
+The brigade was the infantry component of the 21st Territorial Division of Rome, which also included the 13th Field Artillery Regiment.
 On 8 February 1934 the division changed its name to Infantry Division "Granatieri di Sardegna".
 On 7 April 1939 the I and III battalion of the 3rd Regiment "Granatieri di Sardegna" were airlifted to the Albanian capital Tirana as spearhead of the Italian invasion of Albania.
 In fall 1939 the 3rd Regiment "Granatieri di Sardegna" left the division and permanently moved to Tirana, where it assumed the name 3rd Regiment "Granatieri di Sardegna e d'Albania".
 At the same time the XXI Infantry Brigade was dissolved and the grenadier regiments came under direct command of the division, which changed its named to 21st Infantry Division "Granatieri di Sardegna".